 3. Metta World Peace

 “Ron Ron” is a beast.
 Just when you think he’s mellowed out and forgotten how much of an intimidating force he can be, he deftly punches Detroit’s Brandon Knight in the clinch.
 At 6-7, a jacked 240 pounds and with the potential to go off at any moment, it makes him seem even more ripped in my mind.
 But him being mental shouldn’t detract from how much a physical specimen Ron Ron is is.

+In his second stint with the Lakers as number 39, Dwight Howard is somehow even MORE jacked.
 Love him or hate him, D Howard has arguably the most impressive physique in a league full of players with impressive physiques.
 While toughness is something Howard definitely lacks (especially of the mental variety), the width of his shoulders cannot be questioned; has there ever been a wider NBA player?
 And I don’t mean “wide” like Oliver Miller.